ramsagarjadala/password_manager/README.md

 <br>
 Note:
 <br>
-you need to install all the packages.
+you need to install all the packages which are used in program.
 <br>
 1)if you are trying to use my code or run it ,please change the databases of yours.
 <br>